google/objax/README.md

 ## Developer installation guide

-For developing purpose we recommend using virtualenv.
-Using Ubuntu or a similar Linux distribution, the setup is as follows:
+We recommend using `virtualenv` if you want to develop in Objax.
+The setup for Ubuntu or a similar Linux distribution is as follows:

 ```bash
 # Install virtualenv if you haven't done so already